trimstray/the-book-of-secret-knowledge/README.md

 - easy to contribute to (Markdown + HTML)
 - easy to find (no TOC)

+Url marked **\*** is temporary unavailable.
+Please don't delete it without confirming that it has permanently expired.

 Before add pull request please see **[this](https://github.com/trimstray/the-book-of-secret-knowledge/blob/master/CONTRIBUTING.md)**.
 All suggestions/PR are welcome!

 ## :ballot_box_with_check: &nbsp;Todo